milexm/TechnicalNotes/Git/GitNotes.md

 1. In the top bar menu click **Branch**.
 1. From the drop-down list select **Create Pull Request**.
-1. If a pop-up is displayed asking for publishing the changes in commit, click the related button.
+1. If a pop-up is displayed asking for publishing the changes in commit, click the related button **Push Commits**.
 1. A window is open in your browser showing the changes you made on your remote GitHub repository.
 1. Click **Create pull request**.
 1. In the next window, click **Merge pull request**.